moby/buildkit/frontend/dockerfile/docs/reference.md

 equivalent or better than the default behavior and, it creates much better conditions for cache reuse.

+When copying a path into a subdirectory, `--link` will always copy from the root of the filesystem.
+When copying a directory, the existing mode is overridden with the new mode from the copied path.
+If you need a specific mode for a directory, such as the more permissive `/tmp` directory, you may need to either avoid using `--link`, unroll the copy into its base components, or use `--chmod` to ensure the overwriting directory contains the same permissions.

 ### COPY --parents

 ```dockerfile